Disney World DAS Pass FAQs: What to Know Before Applying

 Yes, you can apply in person at Guest Services during your trip, but you’ll still need to go through the same live video chat process.
 If you choose this option, a cast member will give you an iPad to use for the call.

 As a heads-up: I’ve heard from others who did this and felt really uncomfortable.
-There’s not much privacy in Guest Services, and discussing personal or sensitive information in a crowded space can be stressful, sspecially if your child is with you and already overwhelmed.
+There’s not much privacy in Guest Services.

 Do I need to provide medical documentation?